khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 From: _Silsilah al-Aḥādīth al-Ḍaʿīfah wa al-Mawḍūʿah_ (568--570) by Shaykh al-Albānī.

-## “He who recites behind the Imam, his mouth is filled with fire.”
+## “He who recites behind the Imam, his mouth is filled with fire.” {.unnumbered}

 **Mawḍūʿ (Fabricated)**.
 Ibn Ṭāhir quoted it in _Tadhkirah al-Mawḍūʿāt_ (p.\ 93), and said, “The _isnād_ contains Maʾmūn ibn Aḥmad al-Harawī, an utter liar who used to narrate fabrications.”
 More of his description is given in _ḥadīth_ in the following sub section.
 Ibn Ḥibbān mentioned this _ḥadīth_ under his name in _al-Ḍuʿafā_ (The Weak Narrators) and al-Dhahabī regarded it as one of his calamities!